-I love Fate/Stay Night: Unlimited Blade Works (2014), it has everything that I loved from Fate/Zero, but gave it a much morre triumphant ending and it was a joy to watch the main character, Shirou Emiya accomplish his ideals and surpass Kiritsugu Emiya to become a hero of justice.
+I love Fate/Stay Night: Unlimited Blade Works (2014), it has everything that I loved from Fate/Zero but gave it a much more triumphant ending and it was a joy to watch the main character, Shirou Emiya accomplishes his ideals and surpasses Kiritsugu Emiya to become a hero of justice.

 What Doesn't Work:

 Shirou's Chronic Hero Syndrome is grating and mistaken for Sexism

 Voice acting in either language is terrific

 The music sounds nice, but it is unmemorable outside of watching the anime